zzonyo/trust-docs-test/source/index.html.md

 ### Note

-  - The websocket subscription of accounts will be pushed every 5 seconds with the event "snapshot".
-It will not be pushed if there is a push in 5 seconds.
+  - A regular push of account is performed every 5 sedconds.The event field of the reponse is "snapshot".If there is a push in 5 seconds, snapshot push will be skipped.

 ## Unsubscribe Account Equity Updates Data (ubsub)